-STATUTORY REFERENCE: SL 2020-27 Section 4(a)
+PROGRAM REPORT CODE: UNIFORM CHART OF ACCOUNTS CODE: STATUTORY REFERENCE: 134 1-XXXX-134-XXX SL 2020-27 Section 4(a)

-PURPOSE: Public schools in low-wealth counties are less likely to have the reserves necessary to provide for the staff development, digital resources, and other tools needed to facilitate new methods of instruction required by COVID-19 circumstances.
+TYPE: Dollars TERM: July 1, 2020 to December 31, 2021 PURPOSE: Public schools in low-wealth counties are less likely to have the reserves necessary to provide for the staff development, digital resources, and other tools needed to facilitate new methods of instruction required by COVID-19 circumstances.
 These funds provide supplemental funding to assist them in effectively responding to the impacts of COVID-19.

-ELIGIBILITY: All public school units located in low wealth counties as determined by SL 2017-57, Section 7.3 funding formula, per SL 2017-57, Section 7.3.
+ELIGIBILITY: All public school units located in low wealth counties as determined by SL 2017-57, Section 7.3 FORMULA: Funds shall be allocated based on the low wealth supplemental funding formula, per SL 2017-57, Section 7.3.